developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 **Field-** see Region Field.

+**Fixed layout-** a Document with a layout that doesn't change from one instance to another.
+Also known as a Structured Target.

 **Form Region of Interest -** the area inside the outer-most border of a Document that contains Field Regions of Interest with data to be acquired.

 **Grouped Regions -** refers to sections of a Document that require Fields (i.e. an address) to be grouped logically as an aid to processing the acquired data.